hannes/MonetDBLite/README.md

 > The current version of MonetDBJavaLite is 2.24

 There are two jars are distributed: The new MonetDB JDBC driver jar (`monetdb-jdbc-new-<version>.jar`), and the MonetDBJavaLite jar (`monetdb-java-lite-<version>.jar`).
 The first one can be used independently, if only MAPI JDBC connections are desired.
-For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`. **Both jars require OpenJDK 8 to be installed.**
+For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`.

+**Both jars require OpenJDK 8 to be installed.** However we can still make it possible to run on OpenJDK 7 JVMs.

+For now we **only support x64 architectures on every OS but Linux**, as x86 architectures are getting depreciated.
+However if we get a request, we can make it support x86.
+The same happens for ARM architectures :)

-The `monetdb-jdbc-new-<version>.jar` is platform independent and can be retrieved from .... - Soon!
+The `monetdb-jdbc-new-<version>.jar` is platform independent and can be obtained from .... - Soon!

-The `monetdb-java-lite-<version>.jar` can be obtained depending of the OS:
+The `monetdb-java-lite-<version>.jar` can be obtained depending on the operating system.
+For Linux it must be installed from the sources.
+For the other operating systems, it can be obtained from .... - Soon!
+Some installation details are explained below for each OS:

 - **Linux**

-    - MonetDB uses different libraries for different Linux distributions, hence we recommend to build MonetDBJavaLite from the sources on Linux.
-To compile MonetDBJavaLite from sources, GNU Make and Gradle are required.
+    - MonetDB uses different libraries for different Linux distributions, hence the user must build MonetDBJavaLite from the sources.
+To compile MonetDBJavaLite from the sources, [Git](https://git-scm.com/), [GNU Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) (comes with most Linux distributions) and [Gradle](https://gradle.org/) are required.

     - To compile use the following procedure:
     ```shell
     git clone https://github.com/hannesmuehleisen/MonetDBLite.git -b Dec2016Lite-Java # takes a while... :/
     cd MonetDBLite
     ./linux.sh # Generates monetdb-java-lite-<version>.jar in the monetdb-java-lite/build/libs directory.
-In that directory the monetdb-jdbc-new-<version>.jar will be present as well as a compile dependency.
+    # In that directory, the monetdb-jdbc-new-<version>.jar will be present as well as a compile dependency.
     ```

-    - To generate the Javadocs, run `gradle javadoc` in `monetdb-java-lite` directory.
+    - To generate the Javadocs, run `gradle javadoc` in the `monetdb-java-lite` directory.

     - If the user prefers to use only one jar, the task [`gradle shadow`](https://github.com/johnrengelman/shadow) generates the `monetdb-java-lite-<version>-all.jar` in `monetdb-java-lite/buildshadow` directory as a "fat jar" containing both `monetdb-jdbc-new-<version>.jar` and `monetdb-java-lite-<version>.jar`.

 - **Windows**

-    - Soon!

-- **MacOS**
+    - For Windows, the `Visual C++ Redistributable x64` package must be installed on the system.
+The latest one (Visual Studio 2015), can be obtained from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

+    - The JNI library for Windows is already bundled in the `monetdb-java-lite-<version>.jar`, hence no further installation is required.

-    - Soon!
+- **MacOS (Soon!)**

-- **Android and ARM**

-    - If we get a request, it might happen! :)
+    - The JNI library for MacOS is also bundled in the `monetdb-java-lite-<version>.jar`, hence no further installation is required.

 ## Libraries